 Coverages and benefits listed below may not be available in your state.
 If available, some optional coverages and benefits might be offered at an additional charge.
-Contact Golden Grove Insurance Services Group today to learn more.
+Contact Golden Grove Insurance Group today to learn more.

 A reinsurance policy that provides an insurer with coverage for specific individual risks that are unusual or so large that they aren’t covered in the insurance company's reinsurance treaties.
 This can include policies for jumbo jets or oil rigs.
 Reinsurers have no obligation to take on facultative reinsurance, but can assess each risk individually.
 By contrast, under treaty reinsurance, the reinsurer agrees to assume a certain percentage of entire classes of business, such as various kinds of auto, up to preset limits.

 FAIR ACCESS TO INSURANCE REQUIREMENTS PLANS / FAIR PLANS

 Insurance pools that sell property insurance to people who can’t buy it in the voluntary market because of high risk over which they may have no control.
 FAIR Plans, which exist in 28 states and the District of Columbia, insure fire, vandalism, riot, and windstorm losses, and some sell homeowners insurance which includes liability.
 Plans vary by state, but all require property insurers licensed in a state to participate in the pool and share in the profits and losses.

 Package policy that protects the policyholder against named perils and liabilities and usually covers homes and their contents, along with barns, stables, and other structures.